-- 3. In the search box, enter Live Agent, and select Live Agent Setup. - 4.
+- 3. In the search box, enter Chat, and select Chat with Customers. - Note: If you don't see the Chat with Customers setup flow, verify that your org includes the Digital Engagement add-on SKU. - 4.
 After you read the overview page, click Start. - 5.
 Enter the name of your queue (for example, Chats) and agent group name (for example, Chat Agents).
 Then select the members for this group and click Next.